SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 Strictly speaking, we are not the issuer this time around (the GXDCH is) but since the Notarization API allows us to specify those identifiers, we will keep that responsibility nonetheless and have the choice here.

-We are just about to receive the Verifiable Credential and as such we don't have the URL to it yet that we want to use in the identifiers, so the process can seem a bit unintuitive.
+We are just about to receive the Gaia-X Credential and as such we don't have the URL to it yet that we want to use in the identifiers, so the process can seem a bit unintuitive.
-The solution is to prematurely specify the URL where we *intend* to put the Verifiable Credential, in our example this will be `https://mydomain.com/.well-known/lrn.json`.
+The solution is to prematurely specify the URL where we *intend* to put the Gaia-X Credential, in our example this will be `https://mydomain.com/.well-known/lrn.json`.
-The link is not actually validated by the Notarization API as it only issues the Verifiable Credential itself.
+The link is not actually validated by the Notarization API as it only issues the Gaia-X Credential itself.
 To adhere to the requirement of keeping identifiers unique, we can use a trick to attach arbitrary anchors to the URL in order to keep both identifiers different while still resolving to the same URL:

 - Verifiable Credential identifier: `https://mydomain.com/.well-known/lrn.json`